Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 */
 ```

-These are Jai's bitwise operators:
+These are Jai's bitwise operators (they work as in C):

 ```c++
      | - bitwise OR